 As long as you pay attention to how often you are using your medication, you should be able to effectively manage your asthma without getting yourself into trouble.
 Remember, as an athlete, you are responsible for what goes into your body.

 **Data suggests that from a 6mcg dose, only 4.5mcg is actually inhaled.
-But when it comes to drugs in sport, I believe it’s worth taking any risks at all…..hence I have taken a cautious approach with the numbers in this post!
+But when it comes to drugs in sport, I believe it’s not worth taking any risks at all…..hence I have taken a cautious approach with the numbers in this post!